 Approach 5: Error Stack Parsing

 One last possibility is to require the VOL connector to use the public H5E interface to populate an error stack, then the HDF5 library would either parse the stack using internal H5E routines, or would capture the text printed to stderr.
-In either case, it would look for a specific major or minor error code or a specific text string.
+In either case, the librarywould look for a specific major or minor error code or a specific text string.
 This has many problems and is probably not the best option, but is included here for completeness.
 First, many VOL connectors do not use the HDF5 error stack mechanism and imposing this requirement would require substantial work on the part of VOL connector developers.
 Also, parsing the stack directly would require the VOL connector to register its stack with the library in a special way, and the library would need to print this stack on error after parsing it.
 Capturing the stderr output may be different on different architectures, adding to the complexity of the code and configuration, and parsing the raw text runs the risk of unintended matches.
-Finally, the use of major and minor error codes will make it more difficult to remove these from the library, as has been suggested.
+Finally, this approach would proliferate the use of major and minor error codes within the library, which may not be preferred since the removal of these codes entirely has been suggested in the past.

 Approaches to Top Level API Extension